Mosavih/NePsus/README.md

 ## Status

+**V0.3 — functional research-engineering prototype**

+The end-to-end pipeline is operational on a fixed evaluation corpus, including discovery, evidence retrieval, ontology-based investigation, composition, numeric verification, quality gating, and human-reviewed Telegram delivery.

+The system remains a research prototype rather than a production deployment.
 Research preview.
 The system runs daily on a live Telegram channel; the public release is a cleaned snapshot of the production tree.